jenineharris/academic-hive-2022/README.md

   <li> Download the workshop files
 </ul>

-If you are attending the live workshop, complete Steps 1 and 2 before attending.
-If

 ### Step 1: Install R and R Studio

 R is the software and R Studio is the IDE (Interactive Development Environment) that makes R easier to use.
 Install R **before** you install R Studio because R Studio will look for R during installation.